 Canadian citizens can currently travel to Schengen member states for up to 90 days without the need to apply for a Schengen visa.
-However, the EU has planned to launch a new program in 2021 that will change how people travel to the region.
+However, the EU has planned to launch a new program at the end of 2022 that will change how people travel to the region.

 ETIAS and the Schengen Area

-The Schengen Agreement is a treaty first signed in June 14th, 1985, which led to the formation of the Schengen Area.
+The Schengen Agreement is a treaty that was first signed on June 14th, 1985, which led to the formation of the Schengen Area.
 In 1990, it was proposed to abolish systematic internal border controls and implement a common visa policy.
-Many countries across the world need to process a Schengen visa to visit the region.
+Because of this, many countries across the world need to process a Schengen visa to visit the region.

 The Schengen Zone is made up of 26 countries and 3 microstates (Monaco, Vatican and San Marino).
 The ETIAS will be necessary to enter all the members in the Schengen zone.